Alaska State Parks Winter Volunteer Program Positions

 Park/Area: SETTLERS COVE STATE RECREATION SITE

-This small park is nestled in a cove along an ocean passage and surrounded by dense forest.
-There is kayaking and fishing nearby and wildlife viewing for whales, bald eagles, and black bear.
+This small park is nestled in a cove along an ocean passage and surrounded by large trees and dense temperate rainforest.
+In or near the park there is good fishing, kayaking and wildlife viewing for whales, bald eagles, and black bear.
 The site has several miles of hiking trail.
 There is also an abundance of Sitka-black tailed deer right out the front door.
-Settlers Cove is located 18 miles north of Ketchikan, which has a population of about 14,500.
-Ketchikan has a variety of art and music happenings, and is known for having the largest collection of totem poles in the world.
-Winter weather is mild and misty, with very little snow.
-At Settlers Cove in the winter, only the day use area is used.
+Settler's Cove is a small 14 site campground, with a Public-Use Cabin and a day use area, located 18 miles north of Ketchikan, population 14,500.
+Ketchikan has a variety of art and music happenings and is known for having the largest collection of totem poles in the world.
+Winter weather is wet and sometimes windy, with occasional ice but very little snow.
+Winter daylight hours are reduced but never less than 7 hours daylight.

-Required Skills: Must be able to work independently and have the knowledge to provide general grounds upkeep without direct supervision.
+Required Skills: Must be able to work independently and follow procedures without direct supervision.
 Must have good speaking skills and enthusiasm for working with the public.
 Must be in good health and physical condition.

 email: dnr.pkssoutheast@alaska.gov